Vietnamese New Year (Tet) 2026| Traditions, Dates & Travel Tips

 Vietnamese New Year, also known as Tet Festival, is the most important festival of the year in Vietnam.
 Its name, Tet, is an abbreviation for Tet Nguyen Dan, which is Vietnamese for the feast of the first morning of the first day of their calendar.

-In 2024, Tet falls on February 10th (Saturday).
-It is a Year of the Dragon.
-Dragon is the fifth sign in Vietnamese Zodiac, taking place of the Rabbit in Chinese Zodiac.
+In 2026, Tet falls on February 17.
+It is the Year of the Horse.
+Snake is the seventh sign in the Vietnamese Zodiac.

 Here are the dates for the next coming Vietnamese New Year celebrations, as well as the Lunar Zodiac Animals associated with them.